-Why do Mosquitoes Bite Me and Not Others?
+Why Mosquitoes Bite You and Not Others

 If so, we recommend you read the following article where you’ll gain some new insight from the interesting data on this subject.

 This particular insect feeds on the blood of animals and people and keeps a very busy daily agenda.
-To start out, it’s important to note that mosquitoes tend to attack during the hours at dawn and dusk.
+To start out, it’s important to note that mosquitoes tend to attack during the hours around dawn and dusk.

 It’s during these two times of day when the light of the sun is more diffused and it’s less hot outside.
 That’s when they take the opportunity to stock up on food.

-It is the females who bit you because they need proteins from blood to lay eggs.
+It is the females who bite you because they need proteins from blood to lay eggs.
 This is especially so during their main reproductive period each year.
 Mosquito larvae can develop anywhere there is standing water (ponds, pools, lakes, etc.)

 Male mosquitoes, on the other hand, feed on nectar, sap, and fruit juices.

 Mosquitoes are quite busy finding the right victim to meet their needs.
 That means that they check out their surroundings very thoroughly before feeding.

 You might like: The Best Homemade Mosquito Repellents